botpress/botpress/docs/guide/website/versioned_docs/version-11.2.0/create-module.md

 ### onBotMount && onBotUnmount

-These methods are called everytime a bot is started or stopped (either when starting Botpress or when creating or deleting a bot).
+These methods are called every time a bot is started or stopped (either when starting Botpress or when creating or deleting a bot).

 Example: